jrpool/testarido/README.md

 ## Introduction

 Testarido is an application for automated web accessibility testing.

-The purposes of Testarido are to:
-- provide programmatic access to accessibility tests defined by several tools
-- facilitate the integration of the reports of the tools into a unified report
+It lets you specify a _target_, namely a web page, to be tested.
+It performs up to a thousand different accessibility tests, defined by eleven different tools, on the target.
+It then produces a report describing the results of the tests.

 ### Testarido and Testaro